Ricky-ClarkIII/SortCat/README.md

 # Sorting
-An assortment of sorts in JavaScript!
+SortCat package for sorting arrays of numbers!